turingschool-examples/silent-forest-7482/README.md

 When I click this button
 I am returned to the chef's show page
 And I no longer see the dish listed
-(Note: you should not destroy the dish record entirely.
-Instead, you should disassociate it from the Chef)
 ```